kittenbothk/kittenbothk-Eng/functional_module/PWmodules/powerBrickEnvironment.md

 ## Precautions

-- This module cannot be placed underwater, doing so would cause a short circuitry.
+- This module cannot be placed underwater, doing so would cause a short circuit.

 ## Connecting the module